Choose the base before the reservations

 Add one first meal or ticket

-Keep the first night close enough that the base decision feels useful instead of overplanned.
+Keep the first night close enough that the stay choice feels useful instead of overplanned.

-• Saint-Germain is the clean emotional default when cafes, Seine walks, and museum days should define the trip.
+• Saint-Germain is the clean emotional default when cafes, Seine walks, and museum days should define a first evening that feels unmistakably Paris.

-• Louvre, Opera, and Grands Boulevards work better when central movement and first-night practicality lead.
+• Louvre, Opera, and Grands Boulevards work better when central movement, museums, shopping, and first-night practicality lead.

 • Arrival and timed-ticket pressure should shape the first day, but not automatically overrule the whole stay.